 It felt like we had reached the end of the world when we arrived to the Uunartoq hot springs.

-About an hours boat ride away from the small town of Qaqortoq in Southern Greenland sits the island of Uunartoq, which literally means “the warm place”.
+About an hours boat ride away from the small town of Qaqortoq in Southern Greenland sits the island of Uunartoq, which literally translates to “the warm place”.
 Ironically, it isn’t warm here, but thankfully the hot springs are.
 They are like an oasis you’d find in the middle of the desert, a pool of warmth in an otherwise freezing place.

-Hot springs are abundant in Greenland, however, Uunartoq is the only hot spring that is actually warm enough to bathe in.
+Hot springs are abundant in Greenland.
+However, Uunartoq is the only hot spring that is actually warm enough to bathe in.
 The water consistently sits at a pleasant 38 degrees making it ideal for soaking in for an hour or so.

 Something about Greenland that I’ve never experienced anywhere else in the world is the silence: the feeling that we were really the only ones there.
 It’s a sense of peacefulness that seeps into your whole body, and I absolutely love it.

-Changing into my bathing suit had to be quick, as the arctic air outside was biting at my skin.
+Changing into my swimming trunks had to be quick, as the arctic air outside was biting at my skin.
 It also made scampering into the pool that much more satisfying.

 I found a few spots in the black, coarse sand at the bottom of the pool to dig my hands and feet in for maximum warmth.
 It felt like the world held it’s breathe for a moment.

-The only con of visiting this place: getting out of the warm water.
-When it was time to go, I used all my strength to bolt from the springs, dry off and change back into my cozies at lightning speed.
+When it was time to go, I used all my strength to bolt from the springs, dry off and quickly change back into my clothes at lightning speed.
 I was grateful for the extra socks and hat that I had brought along for the ride back because it was absolutely bitter!

-It is certainly worth the trip to make it to Uunartoq, drone or no drone.
+It is certainly worth the trip to make it to Uunartoq.
 Make sure to bring some whiskey or wine to make the pools even more enjoyable, sit back and soak in the natural wonders.